-Orforglipron: What to Know About the First Oral GLP-1 for Weight Loss
+Foundayo (Orforglipron): Everything You Need to Know About the Latest Oral GLP-1 for Weight Loss

 For years, the biggest complaint about GLP-1 drugs has been simple: nobody likes needles.
-Orforglipron is Eli Lilly's answer to that — a once-daily pill that works through the same core mechanism as semaglutide (Ozempic, Wegovy), but you just swallow it with a glass of water.
+Foundayo (orforglipron) is Eli Lilly's answer to that — a once-daily pill that works through the same core mechanism as semaglutide (Ozempic, Wegovy), but you just swallow it.
 No injections, no refrigeration, no food restrictions.
-If it clears the FDA, it'll be the first oral GLP-1 approved specifically for weight loss in the US.
+It's now FDA-approved and is the first oral GLP-1 approved specifically for weight loss in the US without any food or water restrictions.

 Important: This page is for informational purposes only and is not medical advice.
 Always follow your prescriber's instructions.

-Orforglipron is a GLP-1 receptor agonist — the same basic mechanism as semaglutide.
+Foundayo is a GLP-1 receptor agonist — the same basic mechanism as semaglutide.
 It binds to GLP-1 receptors in your brain and gut, suppressing appetite, slowing digestion, and helping regulate blood sugar.
-If you're familiar with how Wegovy or Ozempic works, you already understand most of what orforglipron does.
+If you're familiar with how Wegovy or Ozempic works, you already understand most of what Foundayo does.

 A few practical advantages that come from this: